 While adding your daughter to the car’s title as a co-owner doesn’t allow her to be on your existing policy, it is helpful for her when she goes to obtain her own auto insurance policy because now she has an insurable interest in the vehicle.

-Keep in mind that while your name remains as a co-owner on the car that your daughter drives, her actions can come back to you.
+Most auto insurance companies require the policyholder to have an insurable interest in a car (such as ownership) to insure it.
+While your name remains as a co-owner of the car that your daughter drives, her actions can come back to you.